 2023 Hawai’i Wildfires – Insurance Claim and Recovery Help

-An aerial image taken on August 10, 2023 shows the heartbreaking devastation in Lahaina on the Hawaiian island of Maui where fast-moving, wind-driven wildfires took over 89 lives and destroyed more than 2,200 structures.
-(Photo by Patrick T. Fallon / AFP) (Photo by PATRICK T. FALLON/AFP via Getty Images)
+An aerial image taken on August 10, 2023 shows destroyed homes and buildings burned to the ground in Lahaina in the aftermath of wildfires in western Maui, Hawaii.
+(Photo by PATRICK T. FALLON/AFP via Getty Images)

-United Policyholders is a non-profit organization that has three-plus decades of expertise in wildfire recovery, insurance, repairs and rebuilding.
+The information in this library is brought to you by United Policyholders, a non-profit organization with three-plus decades of expertise in wildfire recovery, insurance, repairs and rebuilding.
 We offer reliable strategies, information and pearls of wisdom and support.
 We’re rooting for you and here to help.
 No strings attached.
-We don’t sell our services or provide one-on-one professional claim or legal help, but we offer honest, free and experienced guidance and links to reliable professional and government resources.
+We offer honest, free and experienced guidance and links to reliable professional and government resources.

 “Team UP ” (our staff, volunteers and partners) includes people who were born and raised on Maui, people who live and work on Maui, and people who’ve navigated recovering from a total or partial wildfire loss in the past.
+We offer emotional support from people who genuinely care about helping you navigate successfully because they’ve “been there, done that” after past wildfires.
 Our hearts and minds are with those who’ve been impacted by this horrific event.

 If your property is damaged or was destroyed, through our Roadmap to Recovery® program, you can access free, trustworthy help navigating the process of returning to a wildfire damaged area, repairing and replacing damaged and destroyed property, and collecting all available insurance funds.